Every hierarchy of beliefs is a type: Abstract

 \section{Abstract}

-Any model of incomplete information situations has to consider the players' hierarchies of beliefs, which can make the modeling very cumbersome.
-Har\-sányi \cite{Harsanyi1967-68} suggested that the hierarchies of beliefs can be replaced by types, i.e., a type space can substitute for the hierarchies of beliefs (henceforth Harsányi program).
-In the purely measurable framework Heifetz and Samet \cite{HS3} formalized the concept of type space, and proved that there is universal type space, i.e., the most general type space exists.
-Later Meier \cite{Mei1} showed that the universal type space is complete, in other words, the universal type space is a consistent object.
-After these results, only one step is missing to prove that the Harsányi program works, that every hierarchy of beliefs is in the complete universal type space, put it differently, every hierarchy of beliefs can be replaced by type.
-In this paper we also work in the purely measurable framework, and show that the types can substitute for all hierarchies of beliefs, i.e., the Harsányi program works.
+When modeling game situations of incomplete information one usually considers the players' hierarchies of beliefs, a source of all sorts of complications. \cite{Harsanyi196768}'s idea henceforth referred to as the "Harsányi program" is that hierarchies of beliefs can be replaced by "types".
+The types constitute the "type space".
+In the purely measurable framework \cite{HeifetzSamet1998} formalize the concept of type spaces and prove the existence and the uniqueness of a universal type space. \cite{Meier2001} shows that the purely measurable universal type space is complete, i.e., it is a consistent object.
+With the aim of adding the finishing touch to these results, we will prove in this paper that in the purely measurable framework every hierarchy of beliefs can be represented by a unique element of the complete universal type space.